 Some borrowers may use their retirement account or other savings to make their home down payment.
 And most lenders are perfectly fine with you borrowing against your own savings in a 401(k) or IRA account.
 Of course you will likely want to discuss the tax implications with your accountant or financial advisor before making these withdrawals.

-Don’t wait until the last minute to discuss your down payment with your loan officer because you may wind up disappointed.
-Keep in mind, every lender has different requirements and these rules may not apply to your lender.Share
+Don’t wait until the last minute to discuss your down payment with your real estate agent because you may wind up disappointed.
+Keep in mind, your real estate professional is available to help guide you through the whole process of buying your new home.Share

 About the Author:Babak Moghaddam graduated from University of Southern California in 1985.
 He entered the mortgage industry as a compliance auditor at the Bank of New York in 1986 and completed his masters in Business Administration two years later.
 After seventeen years in the traditional mortgage banking world Babak finally transformed this vision into his own practice in 2002 when he formed Charter Pacific Lending Corp, a mortgage company that has provided over $900 Million in residential real estate loans throughout Southern California.
 Babak and his team do things a little differently than other mortgage providers.
 They work as financial advisors, because they have come to realize that a mortgage is a very powerful financial tool.
 And just like any other financial tool, it should be managed as part of the overall financial management plan to reach every home owner’s long and short-term financial goals much faster.
 You can contact Babak for a free consultation and strategy session at (800) 322-1217 X103.